kitty-catt/bc-full/README.md

     bash scripts/https-routes/level-up.sh

-## e)
+## e) Experimental pipeline

 There is an experimental pipeline that will scan the customer-ms-spring microservices based on the NIST CVE database.
+The maven build will use the org.owasp.dependency-check-maven plugin to generate a maven site report.
+The report is presented on the silver-platter deployment that was created during the tools setup.

     oc apply -f tekton-tasks/kabanero-maven.yaml
     oc apply -f tekton-pipelines/pipeline-report.yaml